 Today’s recipe for Mediterranean Spinach and Egg Strata is tailor-made for brunching at home.
 A strata is akin to a frittata, with the addition of bread to soak up the eggy custard and form an appealing crusty lid.
 While strata is commonly made with sausage or bacon, I gave this a vegetarian spin, relying instead on sun-dried tomatoes, artichoke hearts, and herbs for flavor.

 Since eggs play a central role in this dish, I look for quality organic eggs, which can be found quite affordably at my local Sprouts Farmers Market.
 Milk and cottage cheese get whisked into the eggs, making the finished dish particularly light and fluffy.
 Best of all, the entire pan can be prepped in advance and stored in the fridge until ready to bake.
-It’s got enough flavor and heft to serve as a one-dish meal or you can turn up the volume on your brunch with a few additions, such as this Yogurt Parfait on a Plate or a batch of Scones or Baked Donuts.
+It’s got enough flavor and heft to serve as a one-dish meal or you can turn up the volume on your brunch with a few additions, such as these Wild Blueberry Parfaits or a batch of Scones or Baked Donuts.

 Mediterrarean Egg and Spinach Strata